CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-waratek-locker.md

 * Once the blueprint completes successfully, you will receive an email stating that the blueprint build is complete.
 Please do not use the application until you have received this email notification.

-**Steps to deploy to an existing server**
+###Steps to deploy to an existing server

 1. Deploy or Identify an existing server

-2. Locate the "Install Waratek Locker on Existing Server" blueprint in the Blueprint Library
+2. Locate the "Install Waratek Locker" blueprint in the Blueprint Library

 3. Select "Deploy Blueprint"